waynevanson/fs-fp-ts/readme.md

 Most are covered, but some are left out due to their immutable nature.
 We could cover this, but it's not a required feature for `v1.x`

+## Feedback

+This is in early stages and not complete yet, almost usable.

+If there are any changes you want to see, even if small, please raise an issue.

 ## Goals

 - [ ] All existing `fs` API's but functional.